 - Develop an initial shared safety plan.

-Earn 1.5 continuing nursing education contact hours.
+- Earn 1.5 nursing continuing professional development contact hours.

 Program Details and Pricing

 |1 Year Lease:|

 |Email advocatesforhopeACS@apna.org for further details and discounted registration pricing for larger groups.|

 APNA will work with you to provide training for two of your staff to facilitate this workshop at your organization.
 A one year lease structure entitles you to the necessary materials and the ability to train the number of staff that works for your needs and budget on your timeline (seats priced separately).